 Exhaust systems convey the stale air to the outside.
 There are central and decentralized ventilation systems.
 These systems are sufficient to regulate the air humidity, but heat recovery is not possible.

 There is one exception concerning heat recovery: With central exhaust air systems, it is possible to use the residual heat in the exhaust air via a heat pump.

 Central Supply And Exhaust Air Systems With Heat Recovery

 There is usually a cross-counterflow heat exchanger for heat recovery in the basement or in the attic with these ventilation systems.
 The fresh air is drawn in from the outside, is heated by the heat exchanger, and then flows through the distribution lines into the living room and bedroom.
-The old, stale air is extracted from the kitchen, and the bathroom flows through distribution lines to the heat exchanger, where it gives off the heat and then gets outside.
+The old, stale air is extracted from the kitchen, and the bathroom you remodeled flows through distribution lines to the heat exchanger, where it gives off the heat and then gets outside.
 The hallway and stairs function as overflow areas.

 These ventilation systems have no noise pollution because they are a central system.
 The outside air and the exhaust air are filtered so that no pollution is expected here.
 Maintenance costs are to be taken into account in terms of maintenance (filter) and power consumption.
 Overall, there are very different systems on the market.
 The degree of heat recovery can already be well over 85 percent.

 A central supply and exhaust air system with heat recovery should be the “first choice” for new buildings.
 The investment costs are around 8,000 to 15,000 $ for a single-family home.